BrainbaseTeam/box-ui-elements/CONTRIBUTING.md

 ## How to contribute

-_If you're a Box employee, you do not need to file an issue._

 - **File an issue** - if you found a bug, want to request an enhancement, or want to implement something (bug fix or feature).
 - **Make changes** - See the [developing guide](DEVELOPING.md).
 - **Send a pull request** - if you want to contribute code.
 Please be sure to file an issue first.